robdyke/dotfiles/README.md

 1. Github issues for personal projects (also using the rest of github)
 2. JIRA (with kanban) for work (not by choice but works well if set up with a good workflow, slow)
-3. Taskwarrior for top level tasks anf work logs, with contexts for home/work/inbox and detail sometimes tracked separately in (1) and (2).
+3. Taskwarrior for top level tasks and work logs, with contexts for home/work/inbox and detail sometimes tracked separately in (1) and (2).
    Loosely following GTD.
 4. Text files to track ideas and proposals